Azure/azure-support-scripts/Linux_scripts/rhui-check/README.md

 ## Supported Environments

-The script was built to successfully run on plain vanilla RHEL7.9 and later PAYG images but it should run on images with the Azure Hybrid Benefit enabled as well.
+The script was built to successfully run on plain vanilla RHEL7.9 and later PAYG images, but it will work on custom images with the Azure Hybrid Benefit enabled as well.

 ## Usage